 Macroeconomics • Globalization • Social insurance • Public investment

-Bivens is the author of Failure by Design: The Story behind America’s Broken Economy (EPI and Cornell University Press) and Everybody Wins Except for Most of Us: What Economics Really Teaches About Globalization (EPI).
-He is the co-author of The State of Working America, 12th Edition (EPI and Cornell University Press) and a co-editor of Good Jobs, Bad Jobs, No Jobs: Labor Markets and Informal Work in Egypt, El Salvador, India, Russia and South Africa (EPI).
+Bivens is the author of Failure by Design: The Story behind America’s Broken Economy (EPI and Cornell University Press) and Everybody Wins Except for Most of Us: What Economics Really Teaches About Globalization (EPI), and is a co-author of The State of Working America, 12th Edition (EPI and Cornell University Press).

-Prior to becoming director of research, Bivens was a research economist at EPI.
-Before coming to EPI, he was an assistant professor of economics at Roosevelt University and provided consulting services to Oxfam America.
+Before coming to EPI, he was an assistant professor of economics at Roosevelt University.
 He has a Ph.D. in economics from the New School for Social Research and a bachelor’s degree from the University of Maryland at College Park.

 Ph.D., Economics, New School for Social Research

 B.A., Economics, University of Maryland at College Park